Skip to content

 Tips for a smooth experience

-• Reserved ports (Pro plan) keep the same port across sessions, so you don't need to share a new address every time you restart.
+• Reserved ports (any plan) keep the same port across sessions, so you don't need to share a new address every time you restart.

 Works for other games too